flashtyper/discord_event-watcher/README.md

 - gateway intents: GUILDS, GUILD_EVENTS, GUILD_MESSAGES
 - this index.js :)

+# Configuration
+You need:
+- a BOT-Token
+- a channel-id in which the bot send the messages
+- a guild id (obvious)
+- a role-id (needs the bot for the 1h-reminder)
+Please configure these four things first before running.

 # Start the Bot
 I recommend to use a screen instance (works great for me).
 So install "screen" with apt install screen and create a new screen instance with `screen`.
 After that, execute this index.js with `node index.js`.